 Dining in Orlando

 The great news is that whatever your budget or dietary requirements you can find wonderful places to eat and drink in Orlando.
 The hotels serve wonderful food as do the many theme parks.
+You could even try a personal chef if you want to push the boat out.
 I would urge you to try the celebrity chef-driven restaurants and gourmet food trucks.
 Other options include nightclubs and sports-themed bars.
 Although it is true that portion sizes can be epic, there are ways to eat more healthily too.

 Travelling around Orlando